Agriculture (AG)

 Grade Mode: Standard Letter

-Application of basic principles in the production and management of nonruminant animals.
-Scientific and technological advances with emphasis on overall management, health care, nutrition, genetics, physiology, and marketing of nonruminant animals.
-Prerequisite: AG 1445 with a grade of "D" or better.
-(WI).
+This course applies the scientific and technological advances to non-ruminant production and management.
+It includes the study of scientific and technological advances with an emphasis on overall management, health care, nutrition, genetics, physiology, and marketing of non-ruminant animals.
+Prerequisite: AG 2318 and AG 3325 both with a grade of "C" or better.

 Grade Mode: Standard Letter